pjs8574/Seige-Tech/README.md

 --Mod Themes--
-The general idea is to have consistent Tiers of progression.
+The general idea is to have consistent Tiers of progression for major items.
 The Prefixes being thus:

 Basic > Improved > Advanced > Elite